jfrog/partner-integrations/Slack/Platform/App/README.md

 **/jfrog xr policy list <regex or wildcard>**
 Provides a list of current policies with a micro action to open JFrog Platform.

+# Support

+If you need help with this integration, please contact `partner_support@jfrog.com`